-Bass-baritone Enrique Angeles surprises audiences with his rich, powerful and beautifully velvety voice.
+Bass-Baritone Enrique Angeles surprises audiences with his rich, powerful and beautifully velvety voice.

-In 2019 he made his debut in the lead role of Verdi's Rigoletto.
+pandemic to be broadcasted in the YouTube channel of the same company.
+In 2019, he made his debut in the lead role of Verdi's Rigoletto.
 His recent engagements in 2018 included the lead role in Bartok's opera Bluebeard Castle as part of UNAM's Impulso festival activities.
 He was part of the Bellas Artes Soloists Ensemble.
 He has given concerts in several countries, including South Korea, Spain, Portugal, Italy, France and Latvia.
 He has performed with the most

 A versatile artist, he has also performed different genres, such as zarzuela and operetta, in Le Comte de Luxembourg and La Viuda

 Alegre, Las Leandras, Die Fledermaus, La Verbena de la Paloma and as part of his vast versatility he was part of the Iolanthe operetta, singing as a countertenor.
 As for his concert repertoire, it includes The Seven Last Words of Christ by Joseph Haydn, Requiem by Brahms, Verdi, Fauré and Mozart, Stabat Mater by Rossini, Misa in tempore Belli by Haydn and Carmina Burana by Orff, which he performed. recently sung, with the largest orchestras in the country, including recent performances at the Fine Arts Theater, with the Bellas Artes Theater Orchestra.

 Download the biography